gersonmontenegro/cinemapp/README.md

 # CinemApp
-React native exercise about consume the TMDB API
+React native exercise about consume the TMDB API.

 This time I'm gonna make a faster (I hope) exercise with the [TMDB API](https://www.themoviedb.org/?language=en), which allow us to consume all the movie library in their database.